Rubberazer/JETGPIO/README.md

 - GPIO control of all the header pinout as input or output.
 Low latency is expected (it does not go through the kernel) writing directly to the CPU registers

+- Catching rising or falling edges in any pin working as input.
+Timestamp of the event in nanoseconds in epoch format is provided

 - PWM (hardware) control on header pins 32 & 33

 - I2C serial communication over pins: 27 (GEN1_I2C_SDA) & 28 (GEN1_I2C_SCL)  and 3 (GEN2_I2C_SDA) & 5 (GEN2_I2C_SCL)